flyteorg/flyte/README.md

 </html>

 - Used at _Scale_ in production by **500+** users at Lyft with more than **900k** workflows executed per month and more than **30+** million container executions per month
+- Enables **collaboration across your organization**, as in:
+  - Execute distributed data pipelines/workflows
+  - Reuse tasks across projects, users, and workflows
+  - Backtrace to a specified workflow
+  - Compare results of training workflows over time and across pipelines
+  - Share workflows and tasks across your teams
 - **[Quick registration](https://docs.flyte.org/projects/cookbook/en/latest/tutorial.html)** -- from local to remote in mere seconds
 - **Centralized Inventory** constituting Tasks, Workflows and Executions
 - **gRPC / REST** interface to define and execute tasks and workflows